mykolatyniv/NJIT-1st-MiniProject/calculator.md

 <a name="mv">

 ## Object
+In computer science, an object can be a variable, a data structure, a function, or a method, and as such, is a value in memory referenced by an identifier.
+In the class-based object-oriented programming paradigm, object refers to a particular instance of a class, where the object can be a combination of variables, functions, and data structures.

-- Object is simply a collection of data (variables) and methods (functions) that act on those data
+- Simply put, an Object is simply a collection of data (variables) and methods (functions) that acts on data.

 ### Example:
 #### ob = MyClass()